intuitem/intuitem.github.io/src/content/blog/5-mistakes-execs-make-about-cybersecurity.md

     alt: "exec meeting"
 }
 snippet: "Five common mistakes that executives keep repeating about cyber security and some actionable insights on how to deal with them"
-tags: ["cybersecurity", "executives", "risk", "management", "leadership","compliance","resiliency"]
+tags: ["cybersecurity", "executives", "risk", "management", "leadership", "compliance", "resiliency"]
 ---

 ## Introduction